andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 By the time I finish filling out my spreadsheet I count 24 passes, each with a different outfit, prop, step sequence, step direction, posture, hand movement, facial expression, or other some such choreographic flourish.
-Once the full start-to-finish run throughs begin I print out my sheet and cross out each pass as I complete it & highlight important reminders for the next pass.
+Once we start full start-to-finish run-throughs I print out my sheet and cross out each pass as I complete it.

 I don't trust myself to go to the grocery store without a list so there's no way I'm going to be comfortable memorizing intricate